-According to J 36/97 neither the jurisdiction of the national court whose decision was to be recognised nor the validity of such decision might be reviewed by the boards of appeal (see also J 8/96 and J 10/02).
+In J 36/97 the Legal Board, with reference to Art.
+9(2) of the Protocol on Recognition of 5 October 1973, stated that neither the jurisdiction of the national court whose decision was to be recognised nor the validity of such decision may be reviewed by the boards of appeal (see also J 8/96, J 10/02, J 14/19).
 When and how legally relevant civil proceedings were opened in a contracting state was likewise determined by national law (J 7/00).

-In J 9/06 the Legal Board pointed out that, according to G 3/92 (OJ 1994, 607), only the courts of the contracting states have jurisdiction to decide claims to entitlement to the right to the grant of a European patent.
+In J 9/06 the Legal Board pointed out that, according to G 3/92 (OJ 1994, 607), only the courts of the contracting states had jurisdiction to decide claims to entitlement to the right to the grant of a European patent (see also J 14/19).
 It was not possible for the EPO, nor was it its function in the context of the examination of a request to suspend proceedings under R. 13 EPC 1973, to examine whether the subject-matter disclosed in a European patent application in respect of which suspension was requested corresponded to the disclosure of another application, ownership of which was disputed before a national court.